Larsa Pippen Slays At Home In A Cropped White Sweater

-Reality television star Larsa Pippen thrilled her 1.9 million Instagram followers with a peek at her sexy stay-at-home attire in her latest Instagram post.
+Reality television star Larsa Pippen thrilled her 1.9 million Instagram followers with a peek at her sexy stay-at-home attire in her latest post.

 Larsa took the snap outdoors, on what appeared to be a patio area with several modern lounge chairs visible behind her.
-She posed in front of a spot that showcased some greenery, including a large tree and shrubs encircling the area, as well as a breathtaking view off in the distance.
+She posed in front of a spot that showcased some greenery, including a large tree and shrubs encircling the area, as well as a breathtaking view in the distance.
 The sky was a startlingly clear blue, but even with the gorgeous backdrop, Larsa’s curves remained the focal point of the picture.

 She paired the sweater with sweatpants that had a loose fit, although they still clung to Larsa’s curvaceous hips.
 The waistband of the sweatpants had a black band with white lettering, exactly the same as the top did, giving the set a cohesive look.

 Larsa also tagged the designer brand Tom Ford in the picture, suggesting that perhaps the sunglasses she rocked in the shot came from the label.
 Her long locks were pulled away from her face in a sleek style, and she posed with both arms behind her head, showing off her hourglass physique.
-Though her sunglasses obscured most of her face, fans were still able to see her flawless skin and the nude lip she wore.
+Though her sunglasses obscured most of her face, fans were still able to see her flawless skin and the nude lip color she wore.

 Larsa’s fans loved the sizzling update, and the post received over 8,100 likes within just 11 hours.
 It also received 82 comments from Larsa’s eager followers.